uon-language/specification/spec.md

 * Payload is encoded in a strict binary form
 * LED128 format for numbers
-* Padding is preserved as much as possible to allows zero-copy payload read/alter
+* Padding is preserved as much as possible to allow zero-copy payload read/alter

 ```yaml
 <tbd>